Accessible Hotel Furniture: Innovative Design Solutions

 accessible hotel furniture

-About 3.3 million people in the U.S. use wheelchairs.
-The Americans with Disabilities Act was passed, in part, to make traveling accommodations accessible to those millions who need it.
+Approximately 5.5 million people in the U.S. use wheelchairs.
+The Americans with Disabilities Act was passed, in part, to improve travel accommodations for those millions who need it.

 • Weak or unstable shower seats.